MooVC/MooVC.Architecture/README.md

 - Ddd.Services.ConcurrentMemoryRepository & Ddd.Services.MemoryRepository (Impact: Medium)

 Due to the addition of the ICloner to the constructor, it is now no longer possible to clone these classes.
 It is recommended that consumers use the GetAll method to implement serialization if required.

+- Message and Entity<T> Equality (Impact: Low)

+It was always intended that messages and entities with the same Id be deemed equal if their Id and type where equalfix.
+It is not anticipated that this have an impact due to the intent however, this may differ depending on your use-case.

 - Services.Handler & Services.HandlerExecutionFailureException (Impact: Low)